 Transformation was discovered by:

-Frederick Griffith (in 1928), a British Medical officer described the phenomenon of bacterial transformation.
-He carried out experiment with Streptococcus pneumoniae (bacterium causing pneumonia) which is used to infect mice.
-By using S Strain (heat killed) and R strain (live) it was concluded that R strain has been transformed by some material of S strain which makes R strain virulent and enable to synthesize smooth polysachharide.
+►He carried out an experiment with Streptococcus pneumoniae (bacterium causing pneumonia) which is used to infect mice.
+By using S Strain (heat-killed) and R strain (live) it was concluded that R strain has been transformed by some material of S strain which makes R strain virulent and enables to synthesize smooth polysaccharide.

-Which of the following important biochemical reactions in living systems is catalyzed by a ribosome?
+Which of the following important biochemical reactions in living systems is catalyzed by a ribozyme?

-In prokaryotes the 23srRNA of the larger subunit of ribsome is a ribozyme that catalyzes peptide bond formation.
+In prokaryotes the 23srRNA of the larger subunit of ribosome is a ribozyme that catalyzes peptide bond formation.

 Commonly used vectors for human genome sequencing are: